jamespember/fastrbac/README.md

 ## Interface types
 - Owner - Someone who has permissions on stuff
-- Entity - An object to have permissions on
+- Object - An object to have permissions on
 - Repository - Interface towards a database

 ## Data object types